nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Description**: This use case allows a CCA leader to add a new CCA session to the system for tracking attendance and point allocation.

 **Preconditions**:
-1. The CCA Leader must know the details of the session such as name, date, and points.
+1. The CCA Leader must know the details of the session such as name, date, points and associated members.

 **Main Success Scenario (MSS)**:
-1. CCA Leader inputs the `add_session` command with session details (name, date, and points).
+1. CCA Leader inputs the `add_session` command with session details (session_name, date, and points, member_index).
-    - Example: `add_session rehearsal /date 2024-09-19 /points 2`
+    - Example: `add_session s/Rehearsal d/24 Oct 2024 p/2 m/1`
 2. Hall Pointer validates the entered session details.
-3. Hall Pointer adds the session to the system and displays a success message.
+3. Hall Pointer adds the session to the associated members and displays a success message.
 4. The new session is displayed in the GUI.
     - Use case ends.